NotAsBraveAsLancelot/flipclock-rs/README.md

 # Flip Clock

-A stylish and configurable flip clock application built with Rust and SDL2.
+A stylish and configurable flip clock application built with Rust.

 ![Gif of Flip Clock](./docs/mocha-sample.gif)